Leverage the expertise of a talented CFO without commiting a substantial part of your budget

-A Fractional CFO, now sometimes called a virtual CFO, is a Chief Financial Officer who supports a company on a part-time basis.
+A Fractional CFO, sometimes called a virtual CFO or part-time CFO, is a Chief Financial Officer who supports a company on a part-time basis.
 Depending on the circumstance, a Fractional CFO can work remotely, in-office, or in a hybrid arrangement.
-A Fractional CFO usually works between 2-15 hours a week, but the work schedule is very flexible, subject to the company's needs.
-When companies need full-time CFO support, typically they will call on an Interim CFO.
+A Fractional CFO usually works between 2-20 hours a week, but the work schedule is very flexible, subject to the company's needs.

 Fractional CFOs work a flexible number of hours based on the changing needs of the business they serve.
 This could be a few hours a month up to 10 or 20 hours a week.